 Another significant cost component is the switches and electronics.
 I'm designing and building a number of different electronic items to include in the replica.
 Also, the replica will have every single toggle switch, pushbutton switch, rotary switch, and level control that the real CM had (somewhere around 400 switches and controls total).
 The real CM used standard-size toggle switches, but the replica will be using miniature switches for two reasons - cost of course, but also a wedge-shaped extension will be added to the switches to simulate the originals.
 Accurately-scaled extensions on standard switches wasn't feasible, but they work perfectly on miniature switches.
 S&T Geotronics is 3D printing the extensions.

-S&T Geotronics is also laser cutting and etching the control panel overlays, such as the test panel they produced here and the one on Panel 15 above.
+S&T Geotronics is also laser cutting and etching the control panel overlays, such as the one on Panel 15 above and the panels for the Navigation Station and EMS below, using acrylic from the Project's latest partner, Johnson Plastics Plus ( http://www.jpplus.com

 Other planned or proposed interactive features of the replica CM include: